ttu/ruuvitag-sensor/README.md

 There is no reason to use Data Format 2 or 4.

-The original reasoning to use the URL-encoded data was to use _Google's Nearby_ notifications to let users view tags without the need to install any app.
+The original reason to use the URL-encoded data was to use _Google's Nearby_ notifications to let users view tags without the need to install any app.
 Since _Google's Nearby_ has been discontinued, there isn't any benefit in using the Eddystone format anymore.

-### Logging and Printing to console
+### Logging and Printing to the console

 Logging can be enabled by importing `ruuvitag_sensor.log`.
 Console print can be enabled by calling `ruuvitag_sensor.log.enable_console()`.
 The command line application has console logging enabled by default.